 This area of the law is continually changing and evolving.
 Concepts of equal rights and equal protection, so firmly grounded in our Constitution and engrained in our society are being challenged and tested from both sides.
 Look for many new developments throughout 2009 as these issues work their way through the court system.

-For information on the history of same-sex marriage in California, see “Same-Sex Marriage in California,“ a brief history of this subject written by Feinberg & Waller lawyer Veronika Melamed.
+For information on the history of same-sex marriage in California, see “Same-Sex Marriage in California,“ a brief history of this subject written by Feinberg & Waller, APC, lawyer Veronika Melamed.